Gameminde/MARCKETPLACE-V1/.qoder/quests/flutter-app-debugging.md

 ## Overview

 This document outlines the systematic approach to resolve critical issues in the Flutter marketplace application that prevent it from building and running successfully.
-Based on the analysis of the codebase and error reports, the main problems identified include:
+Based on the analysis of the codebase and error reports in `reccc.md`, the main problems identified include:

 1. Incorrect import paths in test files (specifically `integration_test/app_test.dart`)
 2. Android configuration mismatches that cause MainActivity class not found errors
 3. Missing dependencies and components that cause compilation errors
 4. Undefined classes and methods preventing successful builds
+5. Const constructor issues in model files
+6. Missing icon in payment methods
+7. Finder operator issues in tests

 The solution involves fixing import paths, correcting Android configuration, implementing missing components, and ensuring all dependencies are properly configured.
-The current codebase shows significant progress with most components already implemented, but there are critical issues in the test files and some Android configuration that need to be addressed.
+The current codebase shows significant progress with most components already implemented, but there are critical issues in the test files and some model files that need to be addressed.

 ## Architecture